Rectangular diagrams of surfaces: distinguishing Legendrian knots

 We are going to show that $\mathscr I_{F,L,+}(R_1)\ne\mathscr I_{F,L,+}(R_2)$ for a specific choice of $F$ and $L=\partial F$.
 This specific choice is presented in Figure~\ref{seifert} in the rectangular form.

 What is shown in Figure~\ref{seifert} is a rectangular diagram of a surface, which we denote by~$\Pi^*$, together with the rectangular diagram of the boundary link, and some additional data.

-It is a direct check that: \begin{enumerate} \item the boundary of $\Pi^*$ coincides---combinatorially---with $R_1$ (provided that the orientation of $\partial\Pi^*$ is chosen as in Figure~\ref{seifert}); \item $\widehat\Pi$ is a genus two orientable surface with a single boundary component (there are 18 rectangles in $\Pi^*$, which correspond to tiles of~$\widehat\Pi^*$, 44 vertices of~$\Pi^*$, which correspond to sides of the tiles, and 23 occupied levels, which correspond to vertices of the tiles, thus the Euler characteristics is $18-44+23=-3$); \item the loops on $\widehat\Pi^*$ whose torus projections are indicated in Figure~\ref{seifert} by curved lines with various arrowheads generate the fundamental group of $\widehat\Pi^*$ and cut $\widehat\Pi^*$ into an octagon disc with a hole. \end{enumerate} Moreover, one can verify that, after the cutting, a canonic dividing configuration $(\delta_+,\delta_-)$ of $\widehat\Pi^*$ looks as shown in Figure~\ref{divconf} on the left (with Convention~\ref{color-conv} in force).
+It is a direct check that: \begin{enumerate} \item the boundary of $\Pi^*$ coincides---combinatorially---with $R_1$ (provided that the orientation of $\partial\Pi^*$ is chosen as in Figure~\ref{seifert}); \item $\widehat\Pi$ is a genus two orientable surface with a single boundary component (there are 18 rectangles in $\Pi^*$, which correspond to the tiles of~$\widehat\Pi^*$, 44 vertices of~$\Pi^*$, which correspond to the sides of the tiles, and 23 occupied levels, which correspond to the vertices of the tiles, thus the Euler characteristic is $18-44+23=-3$); \item the loops on $\widehat\Pi^*$ whose torus projections are indicated in Figure~\ref{seifert} by curved lines with various arrowheads generate the fundamental group of $\widehat\Pi^*$ and cut $\widehat\Pi^*$ into an octagon disc with a hole. \end{enumerate} Moreover, one can verify that, after the cutting, a canonic dividing configuration $(\delta_+,\delta_-)$ of $\widehat\Pi^*$ looks as shown in Figure~\ref{divconf} on the left (with Convention~\ref{color-conv} in force).

-An intersection of $\delta_+$ and $\delta_-$ is marked by a black dot if the orientation of the surface at this point in Figure~\ref{divconf} coincides with that of the torus projection in Figure~\ref{seifert}, and by a white dot if the orientations are opposite.
+An intersection of $\delta_+$ and $\delta_-$ is marked by a black dot if the surface is shown near this point in the same orientation in Figure~\ref{divconf} as in the torus projection in Figure~\ref{seifert}, and by a white dot otherwise.